-Finally, it seems, Manchester United fans have been granted their wish: a deft central midfielder is close to being signed after the fruitless pursuits of Steven Defour, Wesley Sneijder and Luka Modrić in recent years.
+Finally, it seems, Manchester United fans have been granted their wish: a deft central midfielder after the fruitless pursuits of Steven Defour, Wesley Sneijder and Luka Modrić in recent years.

 In fact, not since Michael Carrick in 2006, have United purchased anything resembling a top-level playmaker.